Naomi Chaytor, PhD, ABPP

 - Postdoctoral Fellowship, Clinical Neuropsychology and Rehabilitation Psychology, University of Washington School of Medicine

-Her current research is focused on cognition in adults with type 1 diabetes, including 1) glycemic variability and cognitive performance, 2) the relationships between cognitive performance and diabetes self-management behaviors, and 3) cognitive, quality of life and emotional correlates of medical technology use (e.g., artificial pancreas, continuous glucose monitoring).
-She is currently a Principal Investigator on an NIH/NIDDK R01 investigating the impact of glycemic variability on fluctuations in cognitive status in adults with type 1 diabetes, and a foundation grant evaluating an RCT of continuous glucose monitoring in older adults with type 1 diabetes.
+Her current research is focused on with the neuropsychology of type 1 diabetes, including 1) glycemic variability and cognitive performance, 2) the relationships between cognitive performance and diabetes self-management behaviors, and 3) cognitive, quality of life and emotional correlates of medical technology use (e.g., artificial pancreas, continuous glucose monitoring).
+She is currently a Principal Investigator on two NIH/NIDDK R01 grants investigating the impact of glycemic variability on fluctuations in cognitive status in adults with type 1 diabetes, and evaluating an RCT of automated insulin delivery in older adults with type 1 diabetes.

 In addition, she is interested in the use of cognition as a mediator/moderator of outcomes in clinical trials and the use of mobile phones to collect neuropsychological data in clinical research.
 Previous work has included projects evaluating the validity of mobile cognitive assessment, testing the effectiveness of depression treatment in adults with epilepsy, characterizing neuropsychological and emotional functioning in epilepsy and psychogenic nonepileptic events, and improving neuropsychological prediction of real-world outcomes (i.e., ecological validity).